Červený Kostelec

 Červený Kostelec (/cs/; Rothkosteletz) is a town in Náchod District in the Hradec Králové Region of the Czech Republic.
-It has about 8,300 inhabitants.
+It has about 8,200 inhabitants.
+The town is located on the Olešnice Stream, on the border between the Giant Mountains Foothills and Orlické Foothills.

+Červený Kostelec was founded in the 14th century at the latest and became a town in 1876.
+The main landmark is the Church of Saint James the Great.

 Administrative division

 Červený Kostelec consists of seven municipal parts (in brackets population according to the 2021 census):